home-assistant/operating-system/README.md

 ## Supervisor/Cli

-Provide a `hassio.json` on your data partition they can/need follow struct:
+Provide a file with the name `hassio.json` in your data partition and the following structure:

 ```json
 {
   "supervisor": "repo/image",